kjmckenzie/perimeter/README.md

 This app uses you device Bluetooth and GPS features and does not share any internal data, nor will you be asked to upload any data to us or a 3rd party organisation.

+The codeset currently works on Android and iOS supported devices.